Skip to main content

 Environment variable redacting

-By default, all environment variables are redacted by BuildBuddy except for USER, GITHUB_ACTOR, GITLAB_USER_NAME, BUILDKITE_BUILD_CREATOR, CIRCLE_USERNAME, GITHUB_REPOSITORY, GITHUB_SHA, GITHUB_RUN_ID, BUILDKITE_BUILD_URL, BUILDKITE_JOB_ID, CIRCLE_REPOSITORY_URL, GITHUB_REPOSITORY, BUILDKITE_REPO, TRAVIS_REPO_SLUG, GIT_REPOSITORY_URL, GIT_URL, CI_REPOSITORY_URL, REPO_URL, CIRCLE_SHA1, GITHUB_SHA, BUILDKITE_COMMIT, TRAVIS_COMMIT, BITRISE_GIT_COMMIT, GIT_COMMIT, CI_COMMIT_SHA, COMMIT_SHA, CI, CI_RUNNER, CIRCLE_BRANCH, GITHUB_HEAD_REF, BUILDKITE_BRANCH, BITRISE_GIT_BRANCH, TRAVIS_BRANCH, GIT_BRANCH, CI_COMMIT_BRANCH, GITHUB_REF, which are displayed in the BuildBuddy UI.
+By default, all environment variables are redacted by BuildBuddy except for USER, GITHUB_ACTOR, GITLAB_USER_NAME, BUILDKITE_BUILD_CREATOR, CIRCLE_USERNAME, GITHUB_REPOSITORY, GITHUB_SHA, GITHUB_RUN_ID, BUILDKITE_BUILD_URL, BUILDKITE_JOB_ID, CIRCLE_REPOSITORY_URL, GITHUB_REPOSITORY, BUILDKITE_REPO, TRAVIS_REPO_SLUG, GIT_REPOSITORY_URL, GIT_URL, CI_REPOSITORY_URL, REPO_URL, CIRCLE_SHA1, GITHUB_SHA, BUILDKITE_COMMIT, TRAVIS_COMMIT, BITRISE_GIT_COMMIT, GIT_COMMIT, CI_COMMIT_SHA, COMMIT_SHA, CI, CI_RUNNER, CIRCLE_BRANCH, GITHUB_HEAD_REF, BUILDKITE_BRANCH, BITRISE_GIT_BRANCH, CI_MERGE_REQUEST_SOURCE_BRANCH_NAME, TRAVIS_BRANCH, GIT_BRANCH, CI_COMMIT_BRANCH, GITHUB_REF, which are displayed in the BuildBuddy UI.

 Redacted environment variables are displayed in the BuildBuddy UI as <REDACTED>.